 Great Smoky Mountains National Park is home to wild rainbow and brown trout as well as native brook trout.
 It is one of the few wild trout sanctuaries in the Eastern United States.
 It’s even rarer in the Southeastern U.S. where nearly all trout fisheries rely on stocked fish.
 The park has not stocked a trout in nearly fifty years!

-If you’re not familiar with the Clinch River, it is located about twenty minutes north of Knoxville.
+I also guide wade trips on the Clinch River.
+If you’re not familiar with the Clinch, it is located about twenty minutes north of Knoxville.
 This is the destination for folks looking for big water and big fish.
 Nearly 75 yards wide in many places, this extremely fertile tailwater grows some huge trout.
 In fact, the Tennessee state record brown trout came from this river.
 Along with bigger water and bigger fish, expect to find bigger crowds on this river during times of low water.
 This river is a tailwater, meaning its flows are controlled by dam release.
 For wade trips, we may need to switch around start times or even find a different location altogether if the water releases are not in our favor.
-Or, as mentioned above, boat fishing may be a good option if they’re not releasing too much water.
-One generator is ideal for that.

 The other area guide in the Cherokee National Forest.
 This not to be confused with the town of Cherokee in North Carolina.
 The Cherokee National Forest is split into two sections.
 One is to the southwest of the park and the other to the northeast.
 The terrain is very similar to what you find in Great Smoky Mountains National Park.
 But many of the streams have a mix of wild trout and hatchery supported trout.